A Plea Form and Advice of Rights Is Given to Most Defendants

 - Operating While Intoxicated– BAC of .17 or More – First Offense – Fine $200 to $700 plus costs; 180 days in jail max, up to 360 hours of community service.

-- Operating While Impaired– First Offense: Up to $300 fine plus costs, 93 days jail maiximum, up to 360 hours of community service.
+- Operating While Impaired– First Offense: Up to $300 fine plus costs, 93 days jail maximum, up to 360 hours of community service.

 - Operating With Presence of Drugs– First Offense: Fine $100 to $500 plus costs; 93 days jail maximum, up to 360 hours of community service.

-Any of the above with a prior conviction – $200 to $1000 fine plus costs and 30 to 90 days of community service and 5 days minimum jail and 1 year maximum jail.
+With a prior conviction – $200 to $1000 fine plus costs and 30 to 90 days of community service and 5 days minimum jail and 1-year maximum jail.

-The consequences for misdemeanor Retail Fraud have been added to the form.
+The consequences for misdemeanor Retail Fraud are now on the Plea Form and Advice of Rights.

-Retail Fraud 2nd Degree (goods valued between $200 and $1000) is punishable by a fine of not more than $2,000 or 3 times the value of the property, whichever is greater, and up to 1 year in jail.
+Retail Fraud 2nd Degree (goods valued between $200 and $1000) is punishable by a fine of not more than $2,000 or 3 times the property’s value, whichever is greater, and up to 1 year in jail.
 Retail Fraud 3rd Degree (goods valued under $200) is punishable by a fine of up to $500 or 3 times the value of the goods, whichever is greater, and up to 93 days in jail.
+A 1st Degree Retail Fraud conviction can result in a prison sentence.
+As with the other topics discussed in this blog, the information regarding retail fraud is included in the plea form and advice of rights.